Accounts Receivable Automation: A Definitive Guide

 This process of automating how businesses collect payments from their customers includes generating invoices, sending payment reminders, processing payments, managing records, and cash application, where incoming payments are matched to open invoices.

 However, it’s worth pointing out that an effective accounts receivable automation solution should streamline the entire order-to-cash, or O2C, process, which starts when a customer places an order and ends when a payment is received and recorded.
+This is precisely what Fazeshift achieves through its comprehensive suite of AI agents that work together to manage every aspect of your receivables process.

 Software systems and tools can automate a lot of tasks and processes for your teams, but the level of it can vary based on your organization’s workflows and what you’re using to get work done.